How to Socialize a Kitten

 Keeping Kittens Safe

-With these tips, the litter of kittens you’ve taken under your wing will soon be on their way to being fuzzy, cuddly little friends!
+With these tips, the kittens you’ve taken under your wing will soon be on their way to a new adoptive home.

 Please rate this